2022 Los Angeles Angels season: Angels team leaders

-Game Log
+Game log

 The Angels were originally scheduled to open their season away at the Oakland Athletics on March 31.
-Due to the 2021–22 Major League Baseball lockout, the first two series of the year were postponed and are to be played at later dates in the season.
+Due to the 2021–22 Major League Baseball lockout, the first two series of the year were postponed and played at later dates in the season.
 The Angels opened at home on April 7, losing 3–1 to the Houston Astros.